wayne923/leetpython/docs/The-1hr-Guide-To-Python/04_File Handling and Structures/17_File Input Output.md

 Unfortunately, the task of creating Python programs that work across various Operating Systems (OS) and softwares can be quite complicated due to

 Unfortunately, the task of creating Python programs that are compatible with different operating systems (OS) and softwares can be quite complicated due to certain core differences.
 One such difference is in how they handle file paths.
-Window paths uses backslashes `\`, while Unix-based systems like Linux and macOS uses forward slashes `/`.
+Window paths use backslashes `\`, while Unix-based systems like Linux and macOS use forward slashes `/`.
 Then there's the number of slashes to use, differences in handling root directories, case sensitivity, and more.

 Fortunately, Python provides built-in tools and techniques that help abstract away many of these OS-specific complexities, making file I/O operations more uniform across different environments.

 ### The os module

-To address path compatibility issues, Python's standard library includes the os module, which allows you to create OS-agnostic file paths by using the os.path.join() fucntion.
+To address path compatibility issues, Python's standard library includes the os module, which allows you to create OS-agnostic file paths by using the os.path.join() function.
 This function automatically detects and uses the correct file path separator for the OS on which the Python script is running, allowing your script to be run on any OS without conflicts.

 ####  Managing paths with os
 Example of os.path.join on Windows: